-Providing greater access to resources and funds to help researchers generate pilot and preliminary data is a vital component of UMB’s mission to remove barriers to clinical translational research that will improve the health of our Baltimore community, Maryland, and the Mid-Atlantic region.
+Providing voucher support or pilot grants to researchers to help access resources to generate pilot and preliminary data is a vital component of UMB’s mission to remove barriers to clinical translational research that will improve the health of our Baltimore community, Maryland, and the Mid-Atlantic region.

 Please Note!
 If you are seeking biostatistics, community collaboration/engagement consultation, dissemination/implementation expertise, drug discovery/development expertise, informatics (clinical data, REDCap services), or a studio, please visit our Investigator Resources page https://www.umaryland.edu/ictr/investigator-resources/.